henrik42/deeto/README.md

     value.
 This may change in future releases though.
 [9] If `Q` is `boolean` (not `Boolean`!) getters of the form `boolean is<q>()` are also recognized.
+[10] See __Native-typed properties__ below for more detail on when two DTOs are considered being equal.

 ## Properties

 Data transfer objects are __mutable containers__ -- used to transport